 LCC offers Federal Direct Loans and parent (PLUS) loans up to the cost of attendance.
 The maximum loan amount awarded depends on student need, dependent status, and year in college.
-Students must complete loan counseling, a master promissory note and submit a loan worksheet.
+Students must complete loan counseling and a master promissory note.
 PLUS applicants use a separate loan application.